 There are many survival skills on signaling for help when you are lost in the wilderness, be sure to know some of these as they will definitely help you.

-Here is a good visual demonstration of those points:
+Here is a good visual demonstration of some of those points:

 For a long time, I have lived off survival skills recommendation of Bear Grylls when it comes to quicksand, that’s also because I thought this stuff only existed in deserts or Hollywood jungles.
 Unfortunately, quicksand deaths are more common than you believe, especially in places that have seaside mud flats.